 Figuratively, and literally.

-We believe you’re going to love our Ginger Lemon Honey Tea Detox recipe!
+We believe you’re going to love our Ginger Lemon & Honey Tea recipe!

-This detox tea, homemade edition, takes less than 10 minutes to make with preparation and clean-up.
+This tea, homemade edition, takes less than 10 minutes to make with preparation and clean-up.

 It’s simple, easy, affordable, and yet incredibly invigorating.